 Grade.
 High

 Qualities.
-Divine Apparel, Mystical and Combat Ready.
+Divine Apparel, Mystical, and Combat Ready.

 Kai Kai

-When you use this Magical Ability, you can make a Physical Strike Roll against any number of characters within your Melee Range, you roll once opposed by each of their Dodge Rolls independently.
-If they are hit, they are immediately brought with you to your chosen location, instantly being placed on a Square within your Melee Range after you have arrived – do not roll Wound.
-If you use Kai Kai within a grapple and your opponent successfully uses their Dodge Roll to avoid being teleported, the grapple immediately ends and the Grappled character is freed.
+–Effect: Select 1 Square or location you are aware of.
+You instantly place yourself on that Square or in that location.
+When you use this Unique Ability, you can make a Clash (Physical Strike vs Strike/Dodge) against any number of Characters within your Melee Range.
+If you win, they are immediately brought with you to your chosen location, instantly being placed on a Square within your Melee Range after you have arrived at your Square.
+If you use Kai Kai within a Grapple, you must target the other Character within the Grapple, and if the other Character wins the Clash, the Grapple immediately ends and the Grappled Character is freed.

-Spellbook Advancement: Kai Kai
+Kai Kai Advancements

 Kai Kai Transporter